yuhuan-wu/RDPNet/README.md

 2. cd the `scripts` folder, then run `bash test_isod.sh`.
 3. Testing step usually costs less than a minute.
 We use the official `cocoapi` for evaluation.

+:fire: For the COME-E set of the COME15K dataset, we achieve `43.1% AP and 67.3% AP@0.5` trained on the COME15K training set.
+You can simply reproduce the result given the training config `configs/r50-come.yaml`.

 **Note1**: We strongly recommend to use `cocoapi` to evaluate the performance.
 Such evaluation is also automatically done with the testing process.